 Derek also tied in Mayer’s dual coding as well as Garr Reynolds Presentation Zen.
 As Derek noted (and I agree): “You will never look at a Powerpoint presentation the same way.”
 This idea of dual coding also plays out in my course and the use of student generated infographics on their own data.

 I enjoyed Chapter 6 on Learning Communities because I knew one of the faculty mentioned in Derek’s stories – Enoch Hale.
 Enoch Hale is director of the Center for Teaching and Learning at Humbolt State University.
 I previously worked with Enoch at VCU’s Center for Teaching Excellence.
 Derek told a story of Enoch’s use of Flipgrid and the structured way that students responded to each other using open-ended prompts through short videos.
 He found the use of student-created videos opened up richer dialogue than typical LMS forums or even blogging.
 As Derek noted, much of the time college classrooms are structured physically and organizationally to position the instructor as the sole source of expertise in the room.
 Providing structured ways for students to learn from and with each other can enhance the learning experience for all students.
-As Derek noed, we do not have to lose our role as authorities and experts, but by asking students to contribute and acknowledging their contribution, we show them that learning is an ongoing process.
+Derek also noted that we do not have to lose our role as authorities and experts.
+By asking students to contribute and acknowledging their contribution, we show them that learning is an ongoing process.
 While not mentioned, much of this discussion of enhancing learning reminded me of Carol Dweck’s work on growth versus fixed mindsets.
 “In an authentic learning community, the instructor learns from the students, too.”

 I have used Diigo in my class for social bookmarking and annotation, but I need to try out a tool Derek mentioned – Hypothesis for social reading and annotation.